manekinekko/angular-search-experience/README.md

 > Important: Please note that the `search` function implements only the `POST` and `DELETE` HTTP methods, allowing you to add and delete an entity, so you will need an HTTP client, such as `cURL` or `Postman`, to be able to request the Cloud Function.

 We've decided to secure the Cloud Function (this is a good practice).
 So, in order to request the local `search` Cloud Function, you'll have to append an `Authorization` header to your requests.
-Use the following bearer:
+Here is the required header `Authorization: SearchToken this-is-a-fake-token`.

+Here is an curl command:

 ```
-Authorization: SearchToken use-any-token-this-will-not-be-checked
+> curl -H "Authorization: SearchToken this-is-a-fake-token" -H "Content-Type: application/json" -X POST -d '{}' https://us-central1-angular-search-experience.cloudfunctions.net/search/api/1/apps

+{"createdAt":"2018-04-19T13:17:10.343Z","taskID":29343382,"objectID":"10788302"}
 ```

+> NOTE: we don't validate the `application` object on purpose.

 ### the front-end application